 Are you ready to get reading?
 Here’s our list of the top PMP certification books to help you ace the exam.

 The Agile Practice Guide is one of the core texts from PMI.
 The questions for PMP certification are evenly split between iterative and predictive methodologies, so this is a must-read as it covers all aspects of agile project management.
 Written in collaboration with the Agile Alliance, it also talks about hybrid approaches.

 Logged in PMI members can download a free electronic version of this book, but if you want a paper version you’ll need to buy one.

 This is a must-read book as part of your PMP exam prep.
 For years the PMBOK® Guide has been the main reference for test takers, considered ‘the’ PMP book, and today it’s no different.
 While we recommend reading widely and using other resources to enhance your studies, the PMBOK® Guide remains the staple text if you want to understand the PMI way of managing projects.

 PMI members can download a free electronic version of this book from the PMI website (you need to be logged in first).
 It comes bundled with the Standard for Project Management, which is also a useful read for people studying for the test.

 While there is a more recent version of the PMBOK® Guide, many students are still finding the previous edition useful for their studies.
-You don't have to read it, but if you are self-studying, or you simply want to know the processes for managing a project, then this book is a real help (although students often say it is dry and a bit of a challenge to read!).
+You don't have to read it, but for a self-study PMP material, or you simply want to know the processes for managing a project, then this book is a real help (although students often say it is dry and a bit of a challenge to read!).

 Now in its 12th edition, this truly is a workhorse of a book.
 Aimed at students and professionals, this text is a proven guide to what it takes to manage a project.
 It covers emerging topics and trends as well as the basics, so expect this one to become your go to desk reference!